-Gonzalez-Walker’s, PhD, is an artist and teacher who sees learning as an art, a multidimensional experience that draws on multiple intelligences, neuroplasticity, kinetic pedagogy, low-tech and high-tech approaches, left-right brain techniques.
-In addition to his teaching at Goddard College, Dr. Gonzalez-Walker teaches in the University of Puerto Rico’s Fine Arts Department.
+Gonzalez-Walker is an artist and teacher who sees learning as an art, a multidimensional experience that draws on multiple intelligences, neuroplasticity, kinetic pedagogy, low-tech and high-tech approaches, left-right brain techniques.
+In addition to his teaching at Goddard College, Dr. Gonzalez-Walker teaches at the University of Puerto Rico’s Fine Arts Department.
 In addition to teaching, he is the Director of Habitats Creativos, a non-profit creative and design organization; has worked with the Conservatory of Music of Puerto Rico as Department of Production, Technologies and Media Director and Special Project Director; and an Eco-Cultures Organizer for the Commission on Development of National Culture.
-Over the years he has worked with several initiatives, in both urban and rural settings, involving large scale art projects and site specific interventions.
-Resent significant projects are: Cayey para el Mundo (a community based environmental action group), Santurce es Ley (a downtown art fest), and Eco-Cultures.
+Over the years he has worked with several initiatives, in both urban and rural settings, involving large scale art projects and site-specific interventions.
+Recent significant projects are: Cayey para el Mundo (a community based environmental action group), Santurce es Ley (a downtown art fest), and Eco-Cultures.

 PhD, Technology, Multidisciplinary Arts, Cultural Studies, Cornell University

 BA, Philosophy, Economics, Cornell University

 - Multi-Media Installation

 What is living art today?
 How much of life must we consider to be part of our work, of our investigations?
 I choose to see human well-being and nature interconnected, as an integral part of our social construct.
 This fundamental belief shapes today my politics, my aesthetics, the meaning of learning and creation.